THE BIG ISSUES WEBINARS

 What can drive the change?
 Are there success stories that we can learn from?
 How should each of the key players – consultants, contractors, developers – respond and give the investors/funders the confidence to have something in which they can invest that will manage the climate risks of construction?

-This session will examine the issues and seek solutions.
+This session examined the issues and seek solutions.

 session 2: 18 May 2022

 Climate change is a health emergency – so how should we respond?

 18 May 2022 | 12 pm - 1 pm (BST)

 Climate and ecological breakdown are intertwined and leading to an emerging crisis for human health across the planet with the physical impacts of heatwaves, food insecurity, reduced soil fertility, water shortages, extreme weather events, wildfires, the spread of diseases through mosquitoes which will be more prevalent in the UK as the result of climate change etc; the social and economic impacts of climate migration, economic breakdown all impacting on human physical and mental health.
 There are synergistic interactions between climate change and health and these are likely to be felt more intensely in urban areas in the UK, especially in those of social and economic deprivation with of course the global threat to rural workers, agricultural and food supply chains that will affect us all.